Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 element with a value ranging from zero to three.
 Alternatively, you could create two branches of size two (one for horizontal movement and one for vertical movement), and the Policy would create an action array containing two elements with values ranging from zero to one.
+You could even use a combination of continuous and discrete actions, for example using one continuous action for horizontal movement, and a discrete branch of size two for the vertical movement.

 Note that when you are programming actions for an agent, it is often helpful to test your action logic using the `Heuristic()` method of the Agent, which lets